GSC 02652-01324: Planetary system

-In 2004 the extrasolar planet TrES-1b was found to be orbiting this star by the Trans-Atlantic Exoplanet Survey using the transit method.
+In 2004, the exoplanet TrES-1b was found to be orbiting this star by the Trans-Atlantic Exoplanet Survey using the transit method.
 The planet was detected crossing its parent star using a small 4 in telescope.
 The discovery was confirmed by the Keck Observatory using the radial velocity method, allowing its mass to be determined.
+The planet is a hot Jupiter, with a mass and size similar to those of Jupiter but an orbital period of only three days.